Some new perspectives on d-orthogonal polynomials: Determinants with co-polynomials entries

 \section{Determinants with co-polynomials entries}

-In this section we shed new light on the theory of determinants whose entries are $d$-OPS, and we give mild generalization as well as few identities that characterize some Casorati determinants related to co-polynomials discussed in section \ref{sec:3}.

-To begin with, we try to give a $d$-analogue of some well known properties related to associated polynomials in the usual orthogonality.
-First, we have the following formula which leads to formula (\ref{B39}).
-The latter one plays in tern, a pivotal role in proving almost all the results of this section.
+In this section we shed a spotlight on the theory of determinants whose entries are $d$-OPS, and we give mild generalization as well as few identities that characterize some Casorati determinants related to co-polynomials (discussed in \autoref{sec:3}).
+That is to say, we try to give a $d$-analogue of some well known properties related to associated and co-polynomials in the standard orthogonality.
+To begin with, we have the following formula which leads to formula (\ref{B39}).
+The latter one plays in turn, a pivotal role in proving almost all the results of this section.
+It is also worthy to mention another motivation of the formula in question, that it was already used in the study of the regularity of two terms linear combinations of $d$-orthogonal polynomials \cite{Sadek4}

 \begin{proposition} We have for any $d$-OPS $\left\{ P_{n}\right\} _{n}$ the following expansion

 \end{proposition}

 \begin{proof} The above identity can be easily proved by mathematical induction.
 Indeed, the equality is satisfied for $m=0$ and $m=1$ ($\forall n,r\geq 0$).
 Assume that it is true up to a fixed $m$.
 Then, by replacing (\ref{B36}) in the recurrence of $P_{n+m+1}^{\left( r\right) }$, and after getting $P_{n-i}^{\left( r\right) }$, $0\leq i\leq d$, as a factor in the obtained expression, the result follows. \end{proof}